-- (i) Certified true copies of the Memorandum and Articles of Association of our Company, as amended from time to time. - (ii) Certificate of Incorporation dated November 22, 2023 under the Companies Act, 2013 issued by Registrar of Companies, Tamil Nadu & Andaman situated at Chennai. - (iii) The resolution passed by the Board of Directors at its meeting held on April 15, 2024 and the resolution passed by the Shareholders of the Company in EGM held on May 03, 2024, authorizing the Issue. - (iv) Resolution of the Board of Directors of the Company dated July 25, 2024, taking on record and approving the Draft Red Herring Prospectus. - (v) Resolution of the Board of Directors of the Company dated October 10, 2024, taking on record and approving this Red Herring Prospectus. - (vi) Resolution of the Board of Directors of the Company dated October 21, 2024, taking on record and approving this Prospectus. - (vii) he examination reports dated October 09, 2024 issued by the Statutory Auditor, on our Company's Restated Financial Statements, included in this Prospectus. - (viii) Copies of Audited Financial Statements of our Company and erstwhile Partnership firm for the period ended March 31, 2023 and March 31, 2022. - (ix) Copies of the Audited Financial Statements of our Company for the Fiscals 2024. - (x) Key Performance Indicator Certificate dated October 09, 2024 issued by Statutory Auditor. - (xi) Consent of the Promoter, Directors, the Book Running lead Manager, Legal Counsel, Registrar to the Issue, Bankers to our Company, Company Secretary and Compliance Officer and Chief Financial Officer as referred to in their specific capacities. - (xii) Consent letter dated October 09, 2024 of the Statutory Auditor to include their names as experts in relation to their report dated October 09, 2024 on the Restated Financial Information and the Statement of Tax Benefits dated October 09, 2024 included in this Prospectus. - (xiii) Due Diligence Certificate dated October 10, 2024 issued by the BRLM. - (xiv) In principle listing approval dated October 01, 2024 issued by National Stock Exchange of India Limited.
+- (i) Certified true copies of the Memorandum and Articles of Association of our Company, as amended from time to time. - (ii) Certificate of Incorporation dated November 22, 2023 under the Companies Act, 2013 issued by Registrar of Companies, Tamil Nadu & Andaman situated at Chennai. - (iii) The resolution passed by the Board of Directors at its meeting held on April 15, 2024 and the resolution passed by the Shareholders of the Company in EGM held on May 03, 2024, authorizing the Issue. - (iv) Resolution of the Board of Directors of the Company dated July 25, 2024, taking on record and approving the Draft Red Herring Prospectus. - (v) Resolution of the Board of Directors of the Company dated October 10, 2024, taking on record and approving this Red Herring Prospectus. - (vi) The examination reports dated October 09, 2024 issued by the Statutory Auditor, on our Company's Restated Financial Statements, included in this Red Herring Prospectus. - (vii) Copies of Audited Financial Statements of our Company and erstwhile Partnership firm for the period ended March 31, 2023 and March 31, 2022. - (viii) Copies of the Audited Financial Statements of our Company for the Fiscals 2024. - (ix) Key Performance Indicator Certificate dated October 09, 2024 issued by Statutory Auditor. - (x) Consent of the Promoter, Directors, the Book Running lead Manager, Legal Counsel, Registrar to the Issue, Bankers to our Company, Company Secretary and Compliance Officer and Chief Financial Officer as referred to in their specific capacities. - (xi) Consent letter dated October 09, 2024 of the Statutory Auditor to include their names as experts in relation to their report dated July 10, 2024 on the Restated Financial Information and the Statement of Tax Benefits dated October 09, 2024 included in this Red Herring Prospectus. - (xii) Due Diligence Certificate dated October 10, 2024 issued by the BRLM. - (xiii) In principle listing approval dated October 01, 2024 issued by National Stock Exchange of India Limited.

-Any of the contracts or documents mentioned in this Prospectus may be amended or modified at any time if so required in the interest of our Company or if required by the other parties, without reference to the shareholders subject to compliance of the provisions contained in the Companies Act, 2013 and other relevant statutes.
+Any of the contracts or documents mentioned in this Red Herring Prospectus may be amended or modified at any time if so required in the interest of our Company or if required by the other parties, without reference to the shareholders subject to compliance of the provisions contained in the Companies Act, 2013 and other relevant statutes.

-I hereby certify and declare that all relevant provisions of the Companies Act and the rules, regulations and guidelines issued by the Government of India or the rules, regulations and guidelines issued by the SEBI, established under Section 3 of the SEBI Act, as the case may be, have been complied with and no statement made in this Prospectus is contrary to the provisions of the Companies Act, the SCRA, the SCRR, the SEBI Act or rules made or guidelines or regulations issued thereunder, as the case may be.
-I further certify that all the disclosures and statements made in this Prospectus are true and correct.
+I hereby certify and declare that all relevant provisions of the Companies Act and the rules, regulations and guidelines issued by the Government of India or the rules, regulations and guidelines issued by the SEBI, established under Section 3 of the SEBI Act, as the case may be, have been complied with and no statement made in this Red Herring Prospectus is contrary to the provisions of the Companies Act, the SCRA, the SCRR, the SEBI Act or rules made or guidelines or regulations issued thereunder, as the case may be.
+I further certify that all the disclosures and statements made in this Red Herring Prospectus are true and correct.

-Mr. Junaid Ahmed Chairman and Managing Director DIN:01917569
+Chairman and Managing Director

-I hereby certify and declare that all relevant provisions of the Companies Act and the rules, regulations and guidelines issued by the Government of India or the rules, regulations and guidelines issued by the SEBI, established under Section 3 of the SEBI Act, as the case may be, have been complied with and no statement made in this Prospectus is contrary to the provisions of the Companies Act, the SCRA, the SCRR, the SEBI Act or rules made or guidelines or regulations issued thereunder, as the case may be.
-I further certify that all the disclosures and statements made in this Prospectus are true and correct.
+I hereby certify and declare that all relevant provisions of the Companies Act and the rules, regulations and guidelines issued by the Government of India or the rules, regulations and guidelines issued by the SEBI, established under Section 3 of the SEBI Act, as the case may be, have been complied with and no statement made in this Red Herring Prospectus is contrary to the provisions of the Companies Act, the SCRA, the SCRR, the SEBI Act or rules made or guidelines or regulations issued thereunder, as the case may be.
+I further certify that all the disclosures and statements made in this Red Herring Prospectus are true and correct.